Best Organic Prenatal Vitamin Guide

 Determining bioavailability is complicated.
 The source of the nutrient, how it is cooked or prepared, and the other foods or nutrients that are consumed at the same time all influence bioavailability.

-It’s impossible to predict the ways that different foods in different combinations will interact to affect the bioavailabilty of one nutrient versus another.
+It’s impossible to predict the ways that different foods in different combinations will interact to affect the bioavailability of one nutrient versus another.
 This is just another reminder to get nutrients from food as much as you can!

 There are a few combos of nutrients that deserve special attention.